Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 You might see these types of claims abbreviated to PI for personal injury and RTA for road traffic accident.

-Legal aid used to be available for many of these types of claims, particularly if they involved several thousand pounds, but generally this is no longer the case (See What will it cost?).
+Legal aid used to be available for many of these types of claim, particularly if they involved several thousand pounds, but generally this is no longer the case.
+(See What will it cost?).

 A ‘small claim’ is a claim that is worth compensation of £10,000 or less.